bor0/gidti/manuscript/chapter4.md

 I> 1.
 Terminates for all possible inputs
 I> 1.
 Returns a value of a potentially infinite result

-Analogously, a partial function is one that does not hold for at least one of the points above.
+Analogously to the definition above, a partial function is one that does not hold for at least one of the points stated in it.
 If a function is total, its type can be understood as a precise description of what that function does.
 Idris differentiates total from partial functions.
 As an example, if we assume that we have a function that returns a `String`, then:

 1. If it's total, it will return a `String` in finite time
 1. If it's partial, then unless it crashes or enters in an infinite loop, it will return a `String`

 In Idris, to define total functions we just put the keyword `total` in front of the function definition.
-So, for example, for the following program, we define two functions `test` and `test2`, a partial and a total one respectively:
+So, for example, for the following program we define two functions `test` and `test2`, a partial and a total one respectively:

 ```
 test : Nat -> String